-During fiscal 2003 and fiscal 2004, we had one operating segment based on our product and service offerings: Automated Document Processing.
+During fiscal 2003, fiscal 2004, and through fiscal 2005 to the date of this statement we have had one operating segment based on our product and service offerings: Automated Document Processing.

 AUTOMATED DOCUMENT PROCESSING

 Since 1992 we have developed and marketed ADR products, which enable the automation of costly, labor intensive business functions such as check and remittance processing, forms processing and order entry.
 Our ADR products incorporate proprietary neural network software technology for the recognition and conversion of hand printed and machine generated characters into digital data.
 Neural networks are powerful tools for pattern recognition applications and consist of sets of coupled mathematical equations with adaptive parameters that self adjust to "learn" various forms and patterns.
 Our ADR products combine our neural network software technology with an extensive database of character patterns, enabling the products to make fine distinctions across a wide variety of patterns with high speed, accuracy and consistency.
 We leverage our core technology across a family of ADR products that we believe offers the highest accuracy commercially available for the recognition of hand printed characters and the automated processing of documents.
 Our family of ADR products is made up of the three distinct product lines: Recognition Toolkits, Document and Image Processing Solutions and Check Imaging Solutions.